Saudi Arabia

 Elephant Rock, not far from Al Ula.
 Saudi Arabia.

-One of my favorite cities was the cooler Abha in the Asir Mountains.
+One of my favourite cities was the cooler Abha in the Asir Mountains.
 Abha is also a starting point for cultural villages and mountain trails with herds of baboons.
 At the end of my trip I went to Dammam and Khobar on the Persian Gulf.

 Nature of Saudi Arabia